Australia’s presence and leadership in Antarctica reflects our strong national connection to Antarctica and our national Antarctic interests.

 The Australian Antarctic programme is focused on conducting world-class science of critical national importance and global significance, that delivers on Australian Antarctic policy and operational priorities.

 The Australian Government Department of the Environment's Australian Antarctic Division (based in Hobart, Tasmania) is responsible for leading, coordinating and delivering the Australian Antarctic programme.

-Pursuing these national interests requires us to maintain a strong presence in the Australian Antarctic Territory (AAT) and the Southern Ocean, and in the Southern Ocean subantarctic regions at the Territory of Heard Island and McDonald Islands (HIMI) and Macquarie Island and their adjacent waters.
+We manage Australia’s presence and administer the Australian Antarctic Territory and the Southern Ocean, and in the subantarctic Territory of Heard Island and McDonald Islands (HIMI) and their adjacent waters.

-Major science programs and individual research projects are developed to achieve Australia’s key Antarctic science goals, which are reviewed periodically in line with national and global research priorities.
-Collaborative research programs are also conducted with other Australian agencies, research institutions and international bodies.
+Major science programs and individual research projects are reviewed periodically in line with national and global research priorities.
+Collaborative research programmes are also conducted with other Australian agencies, research institutions and international bodies.